FUTA stands for the Federal Unemployment Tax Act, and it’s one of the taxes employers have to pay as part of payroll taxes.

 How to report and pay for FUTA taxes

-This can get a little confusing because although FUTA taxes are only reported (filed) with the Internal Revenue Service (IRS) once a tax year, they are paid quarterly.
+This can get a little confusing because although FUTA taxes are only reported (filed) with the IRS once a tax year, they are paid quarterly.
 Here’s how to do both:

 How to report FUTA taxes

-The deadline to report FUTA is January 31 of the year following the tax year (so FUTA taxes for tax year 2022 will be reported on January 31, 2023).
+The due date to report FUTA is January 31 of the year following the previous year (so FUTA taxes for tax year 2023 will be reported on January 31, 2024).
 In order to report FUTA, employers must fill out and file IRS Form 940, Employer’s Annual Federal Unemployment (FUTA) Tax Return; step-by-step details on how to fill out Form 940 is in this post.
 The tax return should be mailed to the IRS or filed online with one of these IRS-approved e-file providers.

-If you employ agricultural workers, you must file Form 943.
+If you have an agricultural business employing farmworkers, you must file Form 943.

 How to pay FUTA taxes